 On keto, you can replace wheat flours, dairy milk, and refined sugar with low-carb and higher fat options like almond flour, almond milk, and stevia.
 Almond flour will be your default baking product as it’s low enough in carbs to keep your macros intake within the recommended limits.
 However, many dieters find that mixing it with a bit of coconut flour improves the texture and consistency of baked goods.

-There are countless other pantry stables that we didn’t include here but that you may want to consider when you’ve been on the keto diet for long enough.
+There are countless other pantry staples that we didn’t include here but that you may want to consider when you’ve been on the keto diet for long enough.
 MCT oil os a good example and so are flaxseed meal, cinnamon, ghee, mayo, avocado oil, egg white protein, etc.